ygorcosta/wedeploy.com/ui/src/pages/docs/intro/using-the-console.md

 ---
-title: "Using the Dashboard"
+title: "Using the Console"
-description: "In this section, you'll learn how to deploy an application using WeDeploy Dashboard."
+description: "In this section, you'll learn how to deploy an application using WeDeploy Console."
 headerTitle: "Intro"
 layout: "guide"
 weight: 5